Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Methods

 To implement the bivariate likelihood, we approximate the asymmetric NICER confidence intervals as Gaussian by averaging the upper and lower 68\% bounds to define $\sigma_M$ and $\sigma_R$.
 The correlation coefficients $\rho_{MR}$ are estimated using the Pearson correlation of the equal-weight posterior samples reported in each analysis.

-Posterior probability distributions are obtained using the Metropolis--Hastings algorithm within a Markov Chain Monte Carlo framework.
-Each chain is evolved for 30,000 burn-in steps, which are discarded, followed by 300,000 production steps used for inference.
+Posterior probability distributions are sampled using the Metropolis--Hastings algorithm within a Markov Chain Monte Carlo framework.
+Each chain is evolved for 30,000 burn-in steps, which are discarded, followed by 300,000 production steps used for inference (100,000 steps when only the filter is applied, owing to faster convergence).
 Most analyses employ eight independent walkers; for the hypothetical high-precision $R_{1.4}$ scenario, we use sixteen walkers to compensate for the lower acceptance rate.
+Convergence is verified by ensuring that the average accepted parameter values stabilize before the end of burn-in, indicating sampling near equilibrium.
+Additional methodological details can be found in Ref.~\cite{Li:2024imk}.